ingwerludwig/microservices-application/README.md

 | * [![Dynomite][Dynomite.com]][Dynomite-url] |  |

-# Prerequisites
+# Installation
+## If you want to develop Spring Application, go from step 1-7 <br>
+## If you want to running project only with docker container, go from step 8-10 <br>

+1. Installation Java
    First thing first, install <a href="https://docs.spring.io/spring-boot/docs/1.0.2.RELEASE/reference/html/getting-started-installing-spring-boot.html">SpringBoot</a> and follow those instruction from that documentation

-# Installation

-1. Clone the repo
+2. Clone the repo
    ```sh
    git clone https://github.com/ingwerludwig/microservices-application.git
    ```

-2. Import Project
+3. Import Project
    File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip

-3. If you want to running project only with docker container, go from step 7 and ignore step 3,4,5, and 6 If you want to develop app locally, you must initialize PostgreSQL Database and Redis first (docker-compose v2)
+4. Initialize PostgreSQL Database and Redis first (docker-compose v2)
    ```sh
    docker-compose -f docker-compose-core-service.yml up -d order-db auth-db redis
    ```

-4. Refresh dependencies
+5. Refresh dependencies
    Right Click pom.xml -> Maven -> Reload Project

-5. Setup your env in application.properties
+6. Setup your env in application.properties

-6. Start SpringBoot Application Sequentially
+7. Start SpringBoot Application Sequentially
    - Discovery-Server
    - APIGateway
    - and other service as your wish

-7. If you want to running project only with docker container, you must pull those image
+## If you want to running project only with docker container, go from this step

+8. Pull all required image
    ```sh
    docker pull docker.elastic.co/elasticsearch/elasticsearch:5.6.8
    docker pull flaviostutz/dynomite:latest